quicknir/reveal_optimizer/example.md

 - Will compiler inline?
 Yes, if ~T is short; definitely if it's empty, as it is for any trivially destructible
 - inlining empty function, means loop body is empty, loop removed
+- NB: depends on knowing that != and ++ don't have side effects
 - Note: no special optimization effort.
-Different situations from memcpy optimizations for trivially copyable

 ### Const propagation